At a glance

 Metallic mercury is readily absorbed by inhalation whereas little is absorbed after ingestion.
 Inorganic compounds are also poorly absorbed from the gut.
 Organic mercury compounds are absorbed very well from either the lungs or the gut.
 Phenyl mercuric compounds (used in fungicides) may be absorbed through the skin.
 Organic mercury is excreted in bile, while inorganic and metallic mercury are excreted via urine.

 The small amounts of mercury the general population are exposed to do not generally cause health concerns but people who are exposed to dangerous concentrations or are exposed chronically to mercury (such as those who work with 'heavy metals' in their occupation) may have mercury-related symptoms and complications.

 The amount of mercury absorbed by an individual and its effects on their health depends on the type of mercury, its concentration, and the exposure time.

 Once mercury is absorbed, it is distributed throughout the body, with the majority accumulating in the kidneys and brain.
 Mercury has a biological half-life of about 60 days, with most being excreted in the urine.

-Pregnant women with elevated levels of mercury can pass it on to their fetus, affecting development especially the fetus's brain, kidneys, and nerves.
+Pregnant women with elevated levels of mercury can pass it on to their foetus, affecting development especially the foetus's brain, kidneys, and nerves.
 Mercury can be passed from mother to baby through breast milk during nursing.

 How is the sample collected for testing?